Race condition:

 2. Read modify write

-Consider following Account class which has 'balance' field which is shared across multiple threads.
+Consider following Account class which has 'balance' field.
+When same object/instance of this Account class is shared across multiple threads, they all can read and write to same balance.

 public class Account {